 Welcome to the Physical Medicine and Rehabilitation residency at The Ohio State University Wexner Medical Center!
-We are excited about your interest.
+We are excited for your interest.
+Our residents receive comprehensive rehabilitation education and training, while caring for a diverse patient population in a mix of academic, private and government health care settings in Columbus, Ohio.

-Our primary inpatient rotations take place at Dodd Rehabilitation Hospital, a stand-alone hospital established in 1964 and located on the Ohio State Wexner Medical Center campus.
-Dodd Rehabilitation Hospital is part of the model systems program for traumatic brain injury.
-We are Commission on Accreditation of Rehabilitation Facilities (CARF) accredited in brain injury, spinal cord injury, stroke, cancer rehabilitation and comprehensive inpatient rehabilitation.
-Our residents train as multidisciplinary team leaders on dedicated inpatient rotations in spinal cord injury (SCI), traumatic brain injury (TBI), stroke, cancer rehabilitation and general rehabilitation with one resident lead who is there for administrative training and support as part of an inpatient rotation.
+Our primary inpatient rotations take place at Dodd Rehabilitation Hospital, a stand-alone hospital established in 1964, which is located on the Ohio State Wexner Medical Center campus.
+Dodd Rehabilitation Hospital is part of the model systems program for traumatic brain injury and is Commission on Accreditation of Rehabilitation Facilities (CARF) accredited in brain injury, spinal cord injury, stroke, cancer rehabilitation and comprehensive inpatient rehabilitation.

 Thank you for your interest in Ohio State Physical Medicine and Rehabilitation.
 O-H..!